-Projects funded in FY 2018 provide improved service and efficiency in the provision of services to the residents and the business community of Fairfax County.
-Many of these projects are multi-year initiatives and include projects supporting the County's e-government and public access programs, transparency efforts, strategic human services initiatives, and efforts to improve County processes in order to enhance efficiencies and service delivery.
+Projects recommended for funding in this category provide improved service and efficiency in the provision of services to the residents and the business community of Fairfax County.
+Many of these projects are multi-year initiatives and include projects supporting the County's e-government and public access programs, transparency efforts, strategic human services and land development initiatives, tax and revenue services, and technology efforts designed to improve County processes for enhanced efficiencies and service delivery.